 Exercising with a newborn can mean going for a walk with baby in a sling or carrier, jogging with the stroller, or enrolling in an exercise class that involves your baby.
 But if you prefer to exercise on your own, here are some options:

-- Put on an exercise DVD or app at home and get a quick workout in with baby.
+- Put on a fitness video or app at home and get a quick workout with your baby.

 - Go to a health club that provides mom and baby classes.

-- Practice postpartum yoga at a studio or at home.
+- Practice postpartum yoga at a studio or home.

 - Invest in some home equipment, or at least some weights and elastic bands